 In a book I co-authored, “Building the Customer Centric Enterprise,” published in 2000, we coined the term “customer-managed relationships” (CMR) to signify that a company’s job was to assist customers who wanted to take control of their own journey.
 Shortly after that, I read my first book entirely devoted to the subject, “Customer Experience Management; A Revolutionary Approach to Connecting with Your Customers” by Bernd Schmitt.

-I've written a new white paper on the topic: Maximizing Moments of Truth: Optimizing Customer Interactions.
+I've written a new white paper on the topic: Maximizing Moments of Truth: Creating Meaningful Real-Time Customer Interactions.
 In it I discuss evolution from permission marketing to customer moments of truth and how to use the data you collect to better understand personal context to nurture lasting relationships with your customers.

 A revolution in the making